IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/AWS - Security Services/AWS SecurityHub - CSPM.md

 - Insights
 - Findings
 - Integration
-- Automations
-- Settings
+- Automations: To Suppress findings if required by creating Rule template or Custom Rules.

--
+- Settings: